 Informality is one of our distinctive qualities - the atmosphere in our department is friendly, supportive and enthusiastic.
 We want you to develop your potential and thrive at York.

-You will study 180 credits over the year.
+You will study 180 credits over the duration of your course.
 These will be made up of three core modules, two option modules and three shorter 'skills' modules.
 You will then hone your research skills by producing a dissertation and presenting an assessed lecture on your dissertation topic.

 You will study two further 20-credit modules and three 5-credit 'skills' modules from our full range of options.
 Examples may include: